Could your painful bloating be SIBO?

 The pain and discomfort from digestive bloating and gas can really spoil your day.
-If you have been diagnosed with Irritable Bowel Syndrome, you might be interested to hear that research is showing us that at least 60% of IBS is actually caused by SIBO.
+If you have been diagnosed with Irritable Bowel Syndrome, you might be interested to hear that research is showing us that at least 60% to 70% of IBS is actually caused by SIBO.

 What is SIBO?

 SIBO is an acronym for Small Intestine Bacterial Overgrowth.
-SIBO is a condition where normal bacteria that usually live in the large intestine can become trapped and cause havoc in the small intestine.
+SIBO is a condition where normal bacteria, that usually live in the large intestine, can become trapped and cause havoc in the small intestine.

 Our food spends roughly 2 hours in the small intestine after leaving the stomach.
 This is where the nutrients we have eaten are absorbed into the blood stream, sending nourishment to our cells.